 Third Scenario: returning to the problem of tonality

-After the concert performance in Hà Nội, the largest city of northern Vietnam, the group reconvened in Sài Gòn from December 29, 2018.
+After the concert performance in Hà Nội, the group reconvened in Sài Gòn from December 29, 2018.
 The sessions were carried out at the Vietnam National Institute of Culture and Arts Studies (VICAS), where one recording studio was located.
 Here, the group enjoyed a much larger space at their disposal with a small performance stage used both for lectures and concerts.
 A spacious and cool upstairs office affiliated with the musicology department was also made available for use.
 The stimulated recall sessions were set up in two different ways: when the entire group was involved, everyone sat in the audience seats of the performance space, and when the three Sài Gòn musicians (all three together, or one at a time) became the focus of the stimulated recall session, they would be on the stage, with the rest of the team seated in the audience.
 In many of the sessions, other researchers from VICAS also joined in with questions and comments.
 This combination of factors created a less intimate atmosphere, but it was also more comfortable in longer sessions, since there was so much more space allowing everyone to spread out.
 At VICAS, stimulated recall analysis became the main focus, which, during the final two days, was entirely devoted to the traditional versions of Vọng Cổ, recorded so far in the project.
 But on the first working day, the very first stimulated recall session was carried out with the stimulus being a longer recording of rehearsals from Hà Nội (see Figure 9).
 It was recorded on the 16th and 17th of December, prior to the concert at Hanoi New Music Festival.

 INSERT FIGURE 9 HERE